Altoleptic/insar-gnss-workflow/README.md

 - **`GRID_SIZES`**: Comma-separated list of grid sizes in km to use when MULTI_RESOLUTION=True (default: "0.25, 0.5, 1.0, 2.0, 5.0")
 - **`INSAR_FILE`**: Name of the InSAR data file
 - **`STATIONS_FILE`**: Name of the GNSS stations list file

+## Reference Frame Handling

+Geodetic data sources often use different reference frames, which can complicate integration:

+- GNSS stations may use different reference frames depending on the provider (e.g., ETRS89 for SAPOS stations, ITRF2020 for GFZ stations)
+- InSAR data typically has its own relative reference frame

+Rather than applying explicit reference frame transformations, this workflow handles reference frame differences implicitly through the plane-fitting procedure in `fit_plane_correct_insar.py`.
+This approach:

+1. Computes the systematic differences between GNSS and InSAR measurements at GNSS station locations
+2. Fits a correction plane to these differences using least squares
+3. Calculates the R² (coefficient of determination) value to quantify the goodness-of-fit
+4. Applies this correction to the entire InSAR dataset

+The R² value indicates how well the planar model explains the spatial variation in LOS differences between GNSS and InSAR.
+Values closer to 1 suggest a better fit, though with few GNSS stations, R² should be interpreted cautiously as it may not fully represent the quality of the correction across the entire scene.
+The R² value is displayed in the spatial correction plot and saved in the parameters file.

+While not a rigorous geodetic transformation, this plane-fitting approach effectively aligns the datasets for practical analysis.
+The experimental version in the `alpha_nnr` directory includes more advanced reference frame handling using explicit net rotation removal if higher geodetic precision is required.

 ## Input Data Requirements